scalabli/webprobe/README.md

 **Requirement: python 3.8 or higher**

-- Install with PyPi: `pip3 install webprobe`
+- Install with PyPi: `pip install webprobe`

 ### How to use

 Some common examples on how to use webprobe.

-:NOTE: If you need to see a list of all options, just use the **-h** argument
+:bulb: If you need to see a list of all options, just use the `-h | --help` argument.

 To use multiple wordlists, you can separate your wordlists with commas.
 Example: `wordlist1.txt,wordlist2.txt`